hannahnas/CompMusic/README.md

 # Computational Musicology Portfolio

-### Research question: What features are important for classifying a song to a specific genre?
+### Research question: What features are important for assigning a song to a specific genre?

 ### Method
 First, I will download spotify playlists for the genres jazz, rock and R&B and look at the features.